dondealban/14n121e/content/post/2023/01-29-the-prof-woodhouse-sar-video-lectures/index.md

 {{< youtube 1oigOVgSTqE >}}<br/>
 Take-home messages:

+- The P-band BIOMASS mission is one of the most exciting things happening to radar remote sensing.
+However, one of the key challenges is the spatial resolution due to the limited frequencies in the microwave/radio part of the electromagnetic spectrum that the mission can use.
+Hence, the spatial resolution would be in the range of 100 meters.
 <br/>

 ### Day 4: Practical: how to find data; Split into two groups: SNAP practical and EO browser practical